Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 3. Montana Vintage Arms

-For shooters who prefer the old-style and classic scopes, you can set your sights on the three varieties offered on the Montana Vintage Arms website.
+You can set your sights on the three varieties offered on the Montana Vintage Arms website.

-They replicate older-style riflescopes that are dependable even for modern rifles through new technology.
+They replicate older-style rifle scopes that are dependable even for modern rifles through new technology.

 If you are a participant in this style of shooting, you can choose from Winchester “B” Series, MVA Series, and the “A” Scope.